tirkarthi/sure/SPECS.md

    # run some algorithm
 ```

-In the code above if the condition1 is met, the behavior of the
+In the code above if the condition1 is met, the behavior of condition2
-condition2 cannot be assured, and it must be tested in a separated
+cannot be assured, and it must be tested in a separated specification.
-specification.

 It's important to have in mind that overachieving test coverage
 ultimately helps achieving true full test coverage and therefore